Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

 pip install "fastapi[standard]"
 ```

-This will install FastAPI along with additional dependencies such as uvicorn, which is needed to run the FastAPI server.
+This will install FastAPI along with additional dependencies such as `uvicorn`, which is needed to run the FastAPI server.

 ### Step 4: Install psutil
 <!-- {{< link href="https://pypi.org/project/psutil/" >}}psutil{{< /link >}} is a Python library used to retrieve information on system utilization, including CPU, memory, disk, and network usage.
 It is required for this FastAPI application to gather real-time performance metrics of the system, enabling efficient monitoring and reporting of key resources necessary for performance analysis.